 Opus to Design-Build Second Project with Iowa National Guard

-The Iowa Air National Guard recently chose Opus to design and build a 37,000-square-foot building on the 185th Air Refueling Wing base in Sioux City, Iowa.
+The Iowa Air National Guard chose Opus to design and build a 37,000-square-foot building on the 185th Air Refueling Wing base in Sioux City, Iowa.

 On weekends, up to 500 soldiers are served meals in the dining hall within two-hour periods.
 Efficiency is paramount, so Opus carefully designed the new dining facility to ensure serving lines flow smoothly, while providing seating for 180 people.